 What is a Community Interest Company?

-A Community Interest Company (CIC) is a legal structure designed for social enterprises who want to use their profits and assets for the benefit of the public and community.
+We are a not for profit Community Interest Company (CIC).
+A CIC is a legal structure designed for social enterprises who want to use their profits and assets for the benefit of the public and community.
 There are special features in place to ensure that this happens.
 Hopeful Futures CIC has an articles of association in line with The Companies Act 2006.

 To create opportunities for autistic people, those with learning disabilities and their families, to thrive within local communities.